The Search for Constrained Random Generators: Deductive Synthesis for Generators

 The $\gen{indexed}$ constructor represents an infinite family of generators, indexed by natural numbers; larger numbers give the generators more ``fuel'' to produce more values.
 (In lazy languages like Haskell this constructor is not necessary.
 But since we will be working in Lean, which is strict, we need it to be able to represent generators of infinite sets like natural numbers and lists.)
 The $\gen{assume}$ constructor represents a partial generator parameterized on a boolean condition; if true, it simply calls its argument; if false, it generates nothing.
 When interpreted as a sampling function, it is a partial function that can fail and need to be retried or backtracked around.

 For proofs, we need an interpretation of generators that characterizes the {\em set} of values that they can produce via sampling.
-This interpretation is inspired by \citet{paraskevopoulouFoundationalPropertyBasedTesting2015}. \begin{definition} The {\em support} of a generator $g$ is the set of values that the sampling interpretation of $g$ can produce, written $\llbracket g \rrbracket$. {
+This interpretation is inspired by \citet{paraskevopoulouFoundationalPropertyBasedTesting2015}. \begin{definition} The {\em support} of a generator $g$ is the set of values that $g$ can produce, written $\llbracket g \rrbracket$. {

 } \end{definition}